Herbal Medicine

 Things to know about using herbs and herbal supplements

 There are many more herbs than the ones listed above.
 Some herbs can have side effects.
 For example, ginkgo biloba can affect your blood's ability to clot.
 Some herbs also can interfere with certain drugs.
-St. John’s wort can interact with antidepressant drugs and blood thinners, among many others.1,2
+St. John’s wort can alter the levels of antidepressant drugs and blood thinners, among many other medications, potentially leading side effects.1,2

 Some herbs may also boost the immune system.
 This can be a problem for people with MS. They need their immune system to slow down to prevent further damage.
 Talk with your doctor before starting any new herbal product to make sure it is safe in your situation.1,2